-Those finding could be the key to why additional research into the subject shows a high correlation between obesity and allergies in people who had courses of antibiotics as children.
-So maybe ask for that chest x-ray before you treat your kids pneumonia with antibiotics.
+Those findings could be the key to why additional research into the subject shows a high correlation between obesity and allergies in people who had courses of antibiotics as children.
+So maybe ask for that chest X-ray before you treat your kid’s pneumonia with antibiotics.

 Good Antibiotic Guideline